cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 Now, when the test runs, Cypress provides us a UI (similar to debugger) to step forward through each command in the test.

-<DocsImage src="/img/guides/first-test-paused.png" alt="Test Runner shows label saying 'Paused' with Command Log showing 'Pause'" ></DocsImage>
+<DocsImage src="/img/guides/first-test-paused.png" alt="Cypress App shows label saying 'Paused' with Command Log showing 'Pause'" ></DocsImage>

 In action: